 Using a spacer ensures that the right amount of medication is delivered to the lungs where it is needed.
 The medicine collects in the chamber and so it is easier to breath in and less time critical.

 The person's healthcare professional should have taught them how to use their medication with a spacing device.
-There are two methods, tidal or multiple breath technique or single breath and hold.
+There are two methods: the tidal or multiple breath technique or the single breath and hold.
 There's more information about using spacers with your inhaler on Asthma UK's website.

 Regular use of a spacing device has been shown to improve asthma control meaning that patients need to take less medicine.
 Using spacers also reduces the risks of side effects, in particular oral thrush.

 Spacers need to cleaned regularly with warm soapy water and allowed to air dry.